Paintbrush: Decorating shapes

-Decorators' brush bristles
+Decorating bristles

 Bristles may be natural or synthetic.
 If the filaments are synthetic, they may be made of polyester, nylon or a blend of nylon and polyester.

 Filaments can be hollow or solid and can be tapered or untapered.
 Brushes with tapered filaments give a smoother finish.

 Synthetic filaments last longer than natural bristles.
 Natural bristles are preferred for oil-based paints and varnishes, while synthetic brushes are better for water-based paints as the bristles do not expand when wetted.

 A decorator judges the quality of a brush based on several factors: filament retention, paint pickup, steadiness of paint release, brush marks, drag and precision painting.
 A chiseled brush permits the painter to cut into tighter corners and paint more precisely.

 Brush handles may be made of wood or plastic while ferrules are metal (usually nickel-plated steel).

-Artists' brushes
+Art

 Short handled brushes are usually used for flat or slightly tilted work surfaces such as watercolor painting and ink painting, while long handled brushes are held horizontally while working on a vertical canvas such as for oil paint or acrylic paint.

-Artist's brush shapes
+Art shapes

 The styles of brush tip seen most commonly are: